-Besides the factory frequency setting other values can be available for CCD sensors.
+Besides the factory frequency setting other values can be available for some CCD sensors.
 Charges will be transported faster, more frames per second will be generated.
-The default value is as recommended in sensor specifications (see "Specifications").
+IMX sensors from Sony are running with default value as recommended in sensor specifications and cannot be modified.